iterative/dvc.org/public/static/docs/command-reference/get.md

 well, of course, for cases where we want to download those files or directories and perform some analysis on them.

-## Examples: Get a Git-tracked model file
+## Examples: Get a misc.
+Git-tracked file

-We can also use `dvc get` to retrieve any file or directory that exists in a git repository.
+We can also use `dvc get` to retrieve any file or directory that exists in a Git repository.

 ```dvc